Nutzzz/Civ5-EthnicDiversity/readme.txt

 4. When restoring from save, you must use the MODS menu, click NEXT, and then LOAD GAME.

-Note: If the game fails to download or extract the mod using the automatic method, you can get the CivFanatics Center version or follow the steps below:
+Note: If the game fails to download or extract the mod using the automatic method, you can get the CivFanatics version or follow the steps below:
 1. Check your mods folder (%UserProfile%\Documents\My Games\Sid Meier's Civilization 5\MODS) for the file
    "Ethnic Diversity [Steam version] (v xx).civ5mod"
 2. If the file doesn't exist: